rcman/SDL2/README.md

 # Allegro5
-Building Allegro 5 on Linux using SCONS
+Building SDL2 on Linux using SCONS

 you need to install scons and python